fbpx

 • Language tests, if applicable

-Some schools will require an entrance exam, past school records, and many will ask for a personal interview with the student.
+Some schools will require an entrance exam and past school records, and many will ask for a personal interview with the student.

 Many parents choose international and private schools, confident that their children will have a world-class education where they can compete with their peers so they are best prepared for university and further education.

-Private schools can be quite costly and will vary from school to school.
-On average, expect to pay between €400 – €500 each month, from primary to high school level.
+Independent schools can be quite costly and will vary from school to school.
+On average, you can expect to pay between €400 – €500 each month, from primary to high school level.
 There are also enrollment fees to consider, which will be around €300 per year, and books can cost up to €300, an extra factor to keep in mind.

-For the majority of these schools, you will pay a nonrefundable fee for submitting the application that is usually between €30 and €70.
+For many of these schools, you will pay a nonrefundable fee for submitting the application which is usually between €30 and €70.
 Also, there is an annual enrollment fee of between €200 and €500 and additional costs for books, school supplies, and possibly a school uniform, depending on the school that you opt for.

-According to the information we`ve gathered, some of the best basic education schools in Portugal are the following:
+Some of the best primary education schools in Portugal are the following:

 • Colégio Nossa Senhora do Rosário, located in Porto